Jump-Suit/hyenas/README.md

 ## Testing

 `node index.js`
-Testing can be achieved using Fakedns.py for now, rerouting the Sony domains to your local PC ip for Hyenas to communicate with your PS3!
-(WOO!!)
+Test by rerouting the Sony domains to your local PC IP in the *hosts* example file in the repo *to the one in updns approaming folder of node!* Redirect your PC Local IP as your Primary DNS in PS3, and congrats! **Hyenas can communicate with your PS3!
+(WOO!!)**

 ## Licensing